 Tanzania

-MCSP is working with the Government of Tanzania (GoT) and in-country partners to expand access to high-quality reproductive, maternal, newborn and child health services (RMNCH).
-By helping to introduce and scale up high-impact, sustainable interventions, we are increasing utilization of services across the continuum of care—from the hospital to the community, and from pre-pregnancy through postnatal care.
-MCSP also supports health systems strengthening, HIV/RMNCH integration, and pre-service education.
+MCSP worked with the Government of Tanzania (GoT) and in-country partners to expand access to high-quality reproductive, maternal, newborn and child health services (RMNCH).
+By helping to introduce and scale up high-impact, sustainable interventions, we increased utilization of services across the continuum of care — from the hospital to the community, and from pre-pregnancy through postnatal care.
+MCSP also supported health systems strengthening, HIV/RMNCH integration, and pre-service education.

-In Kagera and Mara regions, we are collaborating with partners to improve the coverage, quality and sustainability of a fully integrated package of services.
-And throughout the country we are providing immunization services (Kagera, Simiyu and Tabora); addressing cervical cancer prevention (Iringa and Njombe regions); and scaling up comprehensive emergency obstetric and newborn care, and postpartum IUD services (Zanzibar).
-In total, the program covers 225 health facilities.
+In Kagera and Mara regions, we collaborated with partners to improve the coverage, quality and sustainability of a fully integrated package of services.
+And throughout the country we provided immunization services (Kagera, Simiyu and Tabora); addressed cervical cancer prevention (Iringa and Njombe regions); and scaled up comprehensive emergency obstetric and newborn care, and postpartum IUD services (Zanzibar).
+In total, the program covered 225 health facilities.

-To read a summary of work in Tanzania to date, click here.
+To read a summary of work in Tanzania, click here.

 Intervention Areas: